Broker-Dealers

 5 min read

-“Payment for order flow,” or PFOF, refers to compensation a broker receives from a wholesale market maker in return for routing trades to that market maker.
+“Payment for order flow,” or PFOF, refers to the compensation a broker receives from a wholesale market maker in return for routing trades to that market maker.
 This approach to compensation is at the heart of many digital broker-dealers’ business models.
-It allows them to trade profitably against client orders, while their retail clients theoretically benefit from lower or no commissions.
+It allows them to earn additional revenue, while their retail clients theoretically benefit from lower or no commissions.

 When it comes to PFOF, however, digital broker-dealers may be tempted to route trades to the highest bidder rather than to market makers who offer the best price and fastest execution.
 Such an arrangement could be more profitable for the broker while being detrimental to the end investor.